UmidMuzrapov/UmidMuzrapov/README.md

 + Tailored graph algorithms and data dtructures
 + Designing scalable, safe cloud solutions
 ## Education
 I am double majoring in computer science and mathematics.
-I believe these fields complement each other perfectly.
+It is my believe that the main purpose of education is gaining a better understanding of the world.